JC-ProPlus/flarum-ext-post-license/README.md

 # Post License

-This is a work in progress for a tutorial.
+This is a work originally created by @clarkwinkelmann.

-I'll probably publish this extension on Packagist once the tutorial is online.
+I forked his repo and compiled those JavaScript files.
+Thanks Clark for his work!